Acknowledgement of Country & note on language

 We see this as a reciprocal relationship where, at the same time as continuing to offer our support and services, we have the privilege to learn from members of diverse and rich cultures, including the most ancient on the planet.

-- To evaluate the impact of the First Nations Procurement List and Procurement Questionnaire on procurement by employees at Arnold Bloch Leibler and consider other ways to encourage an increase in the percentage of spending by the firm on First Nations businesses, including continuing to explore opportunities for large-scale procurement.
+- To continue to update and promote the First Nations Procurement List and Procurement Questionnaire to increase the percentage of spending by the firm with First Nations businesses.

 "This Statement is informed by our professional and personal relationships with Indigenous people and organisations, which have endured for decades."